Jordan & Oman

 26/10/2019 Ras Al Hadd – Wahiba Sands (BLD)

-This morning we leave the coast behind us and drive deep into the heart of the shifting sands of Wahiba.
+This morning we leave the resort for the short walk to the turtle nesting ground.
+This gives us the opportunity to see the turtles in daylight as they make their way back to the ocean.
+After breakfast, we leave the coast behind us and drive deep into the heart of the shifting sands of Wahiba.
 Like a great ocean of sand, the endless dunes are an alluring landscape of changing contours and colours.
 Red at the base and honey coloured on the top, the dunes can rise to 200 metres in height and are home to the Bedu nomadic tribesmen who roam the land with goats and camels.
 An exhilarating drive across the dunes brings us to our desert camp in the Wahiba Sands where we enjoy a spectacular sunset as we prepare for a night under the desert sky.

 Desert Night Camp